 This rate (and those quoted below) is correct at the time of going to print.
 We reserve the right to vary the rate of credit charge on your account.
 The terms applying to the credit we provide are detailed below.
 We will send you a credit agreement specific to you.

 |Credit Agreement Terms|

 This agreement provides an ongoing credit account on the terms set out below and overleaf and has no fixed or minimum duration.
 We will determine your credit limit from time to time and will give you notice of the limit in writing.
 You can drawdown credit by using your account to place orders through or with us to purchase goods and/or services up to your credit limit.
+For more expensive purchases we reserve the right to limit the amount of the purchase that may be charged to your account.
 Interest rate - 34.1% per annum variable if you pay by Direct Debit and 37.68% per annum variable in all other cases.

 If you purchase and pay for goods and/or services using your account then pay for them in full before the due date shown on the statement on which the goods and/or services are charged, no interest charge will be debited to your account.
 However, if you do not pay in full by then, interest accruing from the date of purchase will be charged on the price of the goods and/or services ignoring any part payment you have made.
 Interest is calculated daily by applying the interest to the outstanding balance on your account and will be debited to your account when a statement is sent to you.
 Interest is compounded and added to the outstanding balance on your statement due date which gives rise to the higher rate for the APR.